dedalus-technology-release/interoperability_layer/README.md

 - Internet connection for image pulls

-## Interoperability Concept
+## Interoperability Layer

-According to IEEE, interoperability is "the ability of two or more systems or components to exchange information and to use the information that has been exchanged."
+According to IEEE, interoperability is "the ability of two or more systems or components to exchange information and to use the information that has been exchanged".
+In general terms, there is a list of interoperability layers defined, which includes: interoperability governance, integrated public service governance, legal interoperability, organisational interoperability, technical/syntactic interoperability, and semantic interoperability.

-This project emphasizes **semantic interoperability**, allowing various system components to:
+The following sections describe the FIWARE-based interoperability framework, called Interoperability Layer, which has been used in the context of the DEDALUS project, where semantic interoperability is of outmost importance.
+Semantic interoperability provides that the precise format and meaning of exchanged data and information is preserved and understood throughout exchanges between parties.
+It includes developing vocabularies and schemas to describe data exchanges and ensures that data elements are understood in the same way by all communicating parties.
+This allows various system components to:
 - Access shared data through a common vocabulary (e.g., using standard URIs like `https://w3id.org/dco#Temperature`).
 - Maintain their local terminology (e.g., `temperature`, `temperatura`, `temperatur`) while remaining interoperable.

+In the following, we will refer to a generic building, which will be identified asBuildingABC, where a device is installed, which  will be identified asdevice123, which sends the following information measurements to the IoT Agent via the MQTT Broker.....

 ## Architecture Overview

 The system leverages a **FIWARE-based architecture** consisting of the following core components:

 - **IoT Agent (NGSI-JSON)**: Receives device measurements via MQTT (in JSON) and converts them to NGSI-LD format.
-- **Orion Context Broker (Orion-LD)**: Manages context data (entities, attributes, etc.) in NGSI-LD format.
+- **Context Broker (Orion-LD)**: Manages context data (entities, attributes, etc.) in NGSI-LD format.
-- **MongoDB**: Stores IoT Agent and Context Broker data.
+- **Database (MongoDB)**: Stores IoT Agent and Context Broker data.
-- **Mosquitto MQTT Broker**: Manages message exchange between devices and the IoT Agent.
+- **MQTT Broker (Mosquitto)**: Manages message exchange between devices and the IoT Agent.
-- **HTTP Web Server**: Serves JSON-LD context files for data model semantics.
+- **HTTP Web Server (?)**: Serves JSON-LD context files for data model semantics.

 ## MQTT Message Format